DIRECTED BYJames Foley

 And Giovanni Ribisi steals the show from Berry and Willis as the weird, perverted best friend of Berry's Rowana character.
 Apparently Ribisi read the script differently than the other actors, because he really stepped up and created the only character that was interesting enough to care about.
 He was funny, jealous, creepy - is that character development?
 Who knew that concept would work in a film like this?
 I really enjoyed Ribisi in this film and kept wishing he could have used these skills in a much better movie.
 He was too good for this film.
 And for you horny ladies reading this, you get to see a lot of Ribisi skin in this film.
 At least someone will be happy.

 Everyone else was pretty much there.
 Even Gary Dourdan, who really deserved better than this.
 Don't quit your prime time job just yet, dude.
 And I loved the product placement for Victoria's Secret, Google, and whatever else was thrown in my face.
 Putting ads in your film is always more important than story and development of characters!
 Especially when only 10 people are gonna see your film.
 GREAT JOB!!

 THE FINAL HOWL

 PERFECT STRANGER isn't a totally terrible film but it's not close to even being a good one either.
 Rent it if you're curious, but you'll probably want your money back.
-If you want to see a similiar film, turn to Lifetime on weekends and watch one of those films starring Valerie Bertinelli, Lindsay Wagner, or Tori Spelling.
-You'll probably get alot more enjoyment out of those films than this one.
+If you want to see a similar film, turn to Lifetime on weekends and watch one of those films starring Valerie Bertinelli, Lindsay Wagner, or Tori Spelling.
+You'll probably get a lot more enjoyment out of those films than this one.
 And the ending will probably make more sense too.
 Not sexy.
 Not thrilling.
 Not good.
-This PERFECT STRANGER is not worth saying no to talk to.
+This PERFECT STRANGER is not worth talking to.